CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 If a tile is marked as available, it may have extensions attached to it as defined by the tileset author, and it may have content or children.

+`tileAvailability.constant: 0` is disallowed, as subtrees must have at least one available tile.

 ### Content Availability

 **Content availability** is a bitstream, separate from tile availability, that determines which tiles have an associated content 3D model.
 Like tile availability, there is one bit for each tile.
 A 1 indicates a content file exists for this tile, while a 0 indicates that no content file exists.
 An available tile does not need to have content if, for example, the tileset author defines extensions that store extra information in tiles outside of content.